ReviewMyContract.aiReview My Contract

 Running the Proportionality Analysis.
 To evaluate proportionality, work through four steps:

 Step 1: Identify your realistic maximum loss scenario.
 What is the worst plausible outcome if the vendor fails completely?
 Include direct damages (extra costs, fees paid, replacement vendor costs) and consequential damages (lost revenues, downstream client claims, regulatory penalties).
-Be specific: estimate a range.

 Step 2: Calculate the cap under current terms.
 If the cap is "fees paid in prior 3 months," calculate what 3 months of fees will be at the time a claim is most likely to arise.
-For a new contract, this will be low; for a mature relationship, somewhat higher.

 Step 3: Calculate the gap.
 Subtract the cap from the maximum loss.
 This gap represents uncollectible risk that you will bear through your own resources, insurance, or operational losses.

 Step 4: Assess whether the gap is acceptable.
 Can you absorb the uncollectible risk through your own insurance, cash reserves, or alternative operational arrangements?
-Or does the gap represent an existential financial risk to your business?

-Contract TypeContract ValueTypical CapMaximum Realistic LossGap (Illustrative)
+Contract TypeContract ValueTypical CapMax Realistic LossGap (Illustrative)

 SaaS ($10K/year)$10,000$2,500 (3 months)$50,000–$500,000$47,500–$497,500